CaymanFreeman/Clikr/README.md

 Clikr is compatible with both Windows and Linux.
 Since [pynput](https://pynput.readthedocs.io/en/latest/index.html) is used for input callbacks and controls, Wayland support will be provided under Xwayland with limited functionality as described [here](https://pynput.readthedocs.io/en/latest/limitations.html).

-## Executables & Binaries

-Each executable/binary simply acts as a bundle for the source files and an interpreter.
-Each time the file is executed, the source code is expanded to a temporary directory.
-You can read more about how PyInstaller creates these executables [here](https://pyinstaller.org/en/stable/operating-mode.html#how-the-one-file-program-works).

 ## Settings

 The following are the available settings and what they do.
 If any input fields are left empty, the default value will be used.